Rent assistance in Bakersfield California and Kern County.

 California Rural Legal Assistance offers help to immigrants or farm workers.
 Housing needs can be addressed, such as disputes with landlords over unpaid rent or unsafe apartments.
 Call the Delano agency at 661-725-4350.

-Family Resource Centers are located in several towns and communities in Kern County.
-The offices can offer emergency, one time rental assistance, homeless and eviction prevention services, food, and more.
 However, priority for any funds for rent is on the most vulnerable that are self-sufficient, such as seniors or low income families with a job.
 Some of the numbers are Mc Farland (call 661-792-1883), Frazier Park (dial 661-245-4303) or Delano (661-721-7036).